Questions and answers on our reeds and our company

 For our reeds, the basic difference lies in the timbre of the sound, which is due to the geometry of the tongue: slightly trapezoidal in the hand-finished variety and tending towards parallel in the handmade reed.
 Both are high end reeds.
 The handmade reed has more finishes and, by tradition, the tongue is obtained from steel in the nastrino format, whereas the hand-finished reed is obtained from the same steel in the wider steel strip format.
 The handmade reed is more delicate, while the hand-finished reed is very resistant and versatile.
 These characteristics, except the use of the narrow steel strip nastrino for handmade reeds which is common to all, are only applicable to our reeds: some other manufacturers have the same geometry of tongue in handmade reed as in the hand-finished reed; and in general, unlike ours, the hand-finished reeds are not of such high quality as the handmade ones.
 In our range, it is incorrect to classify the hand-finished reed as having an inferior quality to the handmade type.
 It is not inferior, only different.
 See the hand-finished reed product description in the menu The Reeds.
 See also the more detailed information in Handmade, hand-finished and commercial reeds, in the page Comparative Reed table, in the menu Support.

-What are the characteristics of the new BlueStar® reeds?
-What is the difference between these and handmade reeds?
-When will they be available to purchase?
+What are the features of the new BlueStar® reeds?
+What are the differences between these reeds and handmade reeds?

 The new BlueStar® reeds are a natural consequence of our company vision oriented towards music and the musician.
 They are the conclusion of a process of observation, study and improvement applied to our work and to our product, reeds.
 And they are a new beginning, for the positive implications that they will have in furthering the improvement of the accordion.